 Beginning in 2013, the Township classifies capital assets as individual items costing \$2,500 or more and an estimated asset life of more than one year.
-The Township's investment in capital assets (net of accumulated depreciation and related debt) for its governmental activities as of December 31, 2016 amounted to \$27.037 million and \$26.255 million for 2015 (net of accumulated depreciation and related debt) a net increase of \$782 thousand.
+The Township's investment in capital assets (net of accumulated depreciation and related debt) for its governmental activities as of December 31, 2017 amounted to \$26.322 million and \$27.037 million for 2016 (net of accumulated depreciation and related debt) a net decrease of \$715 thousand.
 This is the result of investments in infrastructure offset by depreciation.
 This investment in capital assets includes land, parks, buildings, equipment, infrastructure and associated improvements.